Drone Photography and Video of Catskills Real Estate

 The problem, of course, is that buying a home in a place that's a hundred miles or more away means many hours spent driving to properties that may turn out to be less-perfect than their listings made them out to be.
 Real estate listings and seller-commissioned aerial videos emphasize a property's good points.
 What do you do if you want a more candid and complete aerial overview of a property before spending a day on the road to go see it in person?

 That's where I come in.
-My little niche in the aerial imagery world is shooting buyer-commissioned drone photographs and videos of Catskills real estate for people who live far from the region, so potential buyers can see what what a home and its property and surroundings look like before making the trip to see it in person.
+My little niche in the aerial imagery world is shooting buyer-commissioned drone photographs and videos of real estate in New York's Delaware, Greene, Otsego, Schoharie, Sullivan, and Ulster Counties for people who live far from the region.
+This allows potential buyers to get an idea what a home and its property and surroundings look like before making the trip to see it in person.

 Buyer-Commissioned Real Estate Flyovers